nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 - Include a screenshot of completed training jobs
 - Logs metrics during the training process
 - Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs
+- Retrieve the best hyperparameters from all your training jobs

 ## Debugging and Profiling
 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker